HSLdevcom/transitdata-hfp-parser/README.md

 ## Description

-Application for parsing HFP Messages from MQTT raw messages.
+Application for parsing HFP messages or APC messages from MQTT raw messages.
 Messages are read from one Pulsar topic and the output is written to another Pulsar topic.

 ## Building